-This function shows in which channels data is being received.
+This function shows which channels are receiving info from the network.

 If the panel has previously received data on a specific channel and no longer listens to messages, meaning that the channel lost the receiving data, then it will signal (ERR).

-NOTE: Chameleon Communications troubleshooting and menus are mostly focused from the "listening/receiving" path.
-Most of the communications faults are detected by a loss on the receiving channel.
+NOTE: Chameleon Communications faults are focused on the lack of "listening/receiving" path.
+Most of the communications faults are detected by loss on a normally receiving channel.